Kevalpatel012/Music-react-player/README.md

 # Music-React-Player

-Music player built using react and java script, uses a collection of copy free written music from chillhop.com to play from.
+Music player built using react and JavaScript, plays a collection of copy free written music from chillhop.com to play from.
+Has a modern UI design, as well as a simple interface thats easy to use.

 ![Alt Text](animation1.gif)